Where to stay in Valencia, Spain? Check our guide to one of the most beautiful cities in Spain, including a cost of travel analysis

 If sunbathing and swimming on the beach is the main purpose of your travel, you should consider the months between June and September.
 If you are not coming for the beach Valencia is a good idea almost any time of the year.

-Winters in Valencia are pretty pleasant, and very inviting for a stroll in the city’s old town.
+Winters in the South of Spain are pretty pleasant, and very inviting for a stroll in the city’s old town.
 Winter is considerably warmer in Valencia then in almost all major European destinations.
 Considering winter is low season, prices in the city are almost pretty inviting, especially when it comes to accommodation.

 Other Spain Resources

-Are you planning to visit Valencia or have you been there recently?
+Are you planning to visit Spain or have you been there recently?
 Leave your thoughts and questions in the comment box below.